Cloud Orchestration 1 1

 • Custom scripts

-SOAPs have the power to orchestrate automated processes across any hybrid environment—including hybrid cloud, or multi-cloud (when more than one public cloud service provider is in use).
-These WLA tools are flexible enough to orchestrate workflows across multiple cloud providers, and even existing application and on-premise systems.
+SOAPs have the power to orchestrate automated processes across any hybrid environment — including hybrid cloud or multi-cloud (when more than one public cloud service provider is in use).
+These WLA tools are flexible enough to orchestrate workflows across multiple cloud providers and even existing applications and on-premise systems.
 Below, we outline two technical examples of how a SOAP can help orchestrate automation with Amazon Web Services (AWS).

 Now one of the most popular public cloud providers in use today, AWS offers over 100 services from over 20 regions across multiple continents.
 With a SOAP, you can integrate with AWS to add in the following capabilities to orchestrate end-to-end automation.